robotpy/robotpy-docs/faq.rst

 Java for typical WPILib-using robot code.
 RobotPy uses the native C++ WPILib, and thus the only interpreted portions are your specific robot actions.
-If you have particularly performance sensitive code, you can write it in C++ and add SWIG wrappers to interface to it from Python (note, however, that this takes a fair amount of coding expertise).
+If you have particularly performance sensitive code, you can write it in C++ and use pybind11 wrappers to interface to it from Python.

 RobotPy Development
 -------------------